Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 2. “Thunderhead” Heavy Autocannon

 However, its accuracy is rather… lacking.
-Keep that in mind whenever you’re firing at some more than 15 meters away from you, as the shots tend to miss directly hitting your target.
+Keep that in mind whenever you’re firing at something more than 15 meters away from you, as the shots tend to miss directly hitting your target.

 Unlike the minigun, this weapon has no heating system and instead has a traditional magazine reload.
 However, it does have a similar ramp up in that the Thunderhead fires faster the longer the trigger is held.
 Given how large each magazine is, you’ll often be able to take advantage of its max firing rate.

 In comparison to the Gunner’s other primary weapons, the Thunderhead is more of a specialized weapon depending on its build.
-You’ll want to build your side arm to compensate for whatever area you’re lacking in.
+You’ll want to build your secondary to compensate for whatever area you’re lacking in.

-This build doubles down on the AOE presence of the Thunderhead.
-You’re giving up even more direct damage, but doubling down on the explosive splash damage.
-You’ll be responsible for keeping the swarm in check, but should find it to be a very simple job.
+This build doubles down on the AoE presence of the Thunderhead.
+You’re giving up even more direct damage, but gaining even more explosive splash damage and coverage.
+This build is absolutely fantastic for keeping swarms in check, but will struggle to deal with any individual tankier target.

 • [3] Expanded Ammo Bags